-There are many theories as to the rationale for this practice The one that makes the most sense combines two separate approaches to combating the plague: 1) that being happy and celebrating happy events was thought from ancient times to ward off the plague and make a person less likely to fall seriously ill; and 2) Atonement, which in this case is thought to be accomplished by taking those living on the fringe of society, clearly poor and most likely to have suffered poor treatment by the community, and celebrating a lavish wedding ceremony for them.
-They are also given wedding gifts by the community in the hope that the celebration of a happy communal event and atonement for past wrongs will ward off the plague or soften its impact.
+There are many theories as to the rationale for this practice.
+The one that makes the most sense combines two separate approaches to combating a plague: 1) that being happy and celebrating happy events was from ancient times thought to ward off the plague and make a person less likely to fall seriously ill; and 2) atonement, which in this case is thought to be accomplished by taking those living on the fringe of society, clearly poor and most likely to have suffered poor treatment by the community, and celebrating a lavish wedding ceremony for them.
+They are also given wedding gifts by the community in the hope that the celebration of a happy communal event and the atonement for past wrongs will ward off the plague or at least soften its impact.

 Unfortunately, there is no evidence that the celebrations achieved this goal.
-Indeed, some would suggest that these weddings became super spreader events.
+Indeed, some would suggest that these weddings became super-spreader events.
 Thus, the sole Jewish solution to a modern plague appears to be modern science.